 Let us now discuss some interesting implications of our work, and point to avenues worthy of additional study.

 \textbf{Consistency of the Null Energy Condition}

 The classical null energy condition (NEC), \beq T^{matter}_{ab}k^{a}k^{b}\geq0\;, \eeq where $k^{a}$ is any null vector, imposes a lower bound on the energy-momentum tensor of \emph{matter}.
 For matter described by a perfect fluid with energy density $\rho$ and pressure $p$, the NEC (\ref{nec}) translates to $\rho+p\geq0$.
 In general relativity the NEC is connected to the purely geometric Ricci convergence condition, $R_{ab}k^{a}k^{b}\geq0$, via Einstein's field equations.
-Correspondingly, in an FLRW background with Hubble parameter $H=\frac{\dot{a}}{a}$, the NEC (\ref{nec}) is equivalent to \beq \dot{H}\leq0\;.\, \eeq Ultimately, it is the Ricci convergence condition that has been used in a variety of important proofs in classical GR, \emph{e.g.}, the singularity theorems of Penrose and Hawking.
-The NEC (\ref{nec}) itself, it should be emphasized, is a condition imposed\footnote{ The NEC lacks a precise origin in classical gravity.
+Correspondingly, in an FLRW background with Hubble parameter $H=\frac{\dot{a}}{a}$, the NEC (\ref{nec}) is equivalent to\footnote{We should emphasize here we are assuming a spatially \emph{flat} FRLW background.
+Indeed, in a background with spatial curvature $k$, one has $\dot{H}=-4\pi G(\epsilon+p)+\frac{k}{a^{2}}$, such that when the NEC holds, $\epsilon+p\geq0$, for $k=+1$ and sufficiently small $a$ one has $\dot{H}>0$.
+We thank an anonymous referee for pointing this out to us.} \beq \dot{H}\leq0\;.\, \eeq Ultimately, it is the Ricci convergence condition that has been used in a variety of important proofs in classical GR, \emph{e.g.}, the singularity theorems of Penrose and Hawking.
+The NEC (\ref{nec}) itself, it should be emphasized, is often a condition imposed on matter so as to preclude the existence of `exotic' spacetimes such as traversable wormholes, time machines, and warp drives.
+More generally, it was argued in \cite{Sawicki:2012pz}, for systems which exhibit Lorentz invariance and whose Hamiltonian coincides with the energy density given by the energy-momentum tensor, that a violation of the NEC implies the phase space contains configurations with arbitrarily negative energy.\footnote{While the argument in \cite{Sawicki:2012pz} is a compelling reason why the NEC should hold -- to preclude unbounded negative energies in classical systems -- the NEC lacks a precise origin in classical gravity.